Strawberry and Balsamic Ice Cream with Sweet Strawberry and Mint Salsa

 Next, mix the purée with the whipping cream and either put the whole lot into an ice-cream maker to freeze-churn, or if you don't have an ice-cream maker, pour the mixture into a shallow polythene box measuring 8 x 8 x 2½ inches (20 x 20 x 6 cm), cover with a lid and pop it into the freezer for about 3 hours.
-(It's impossible to be precise because freezers vary.)
+(It's impossible to be precise because freezers vary).
 What you need is a mixture that is half frozen; the particles around the edge will be frozen and the centre will be soft.

 Then cover and freeze again, by which time it will be almost completely frozen.
 Now you need to give it a second whisk, after which the ice cream will be ready.

 (Before serving the ice cream, you need to remove it from the freezer to the main body of the fridge for about 2 hours.
-Then, to serve, turn it out on to a flat board, remove the clingfilm and cut it into slices.)
+Then, to serve, turn it out on to a flat board, remove the clingfilm and cut it into slices)

 Return to Homepage

-Have you looked at the Delia Online Cookery School
+Visit the Delia Online Cookery School with Waitrose

 Copyright © 2009 Delia Smith/New Crane Internet Limited, ALL RIGHTS RESERVED.